 The AMQP (Advanced Message Queuing Protocol) Working Group aims at providing a programming language-neutral and platform-agnostic message queuing specification.
 The specification was published in version 1.0; the vote for being released as a final specification is expected for October 2011.
 Several competing but interoperating implementations cover both commercial solutions (e.g. Red Had Enterprise MRG) and open source (e.g. VMware RabbitMQ, Apache QPID).
 Being developed outside the EGI community, any of those products has the potential for delivering messaging needs in the EGI community, whether core infrastructure or user community-specific, or both.

-A viable alternative is the open source STOMP framework [] with broad support for programming and scripting languages.
+A viable alternative is the open source STOMP framework [R 27] with broad support for programming and scripting languages.
 Several independent implementations exist as listed at STOMP’s website.

 Workflow

 There are many workflow engines within the open source scientific and computer science community, as well as more business process orientated workflow implementations.
-For example, the SHIWA project [] provides an approach for scientific workflows to be mapped on concrete Distributed Computing Infrastructures (DCIs) to allow the execution of large-scale scientific experiments.
+For example, the SHIWA project [R 28] provides an approach for scientific workflows to be mapped on concrete Distributed Computing Infrastructures (DCIs) to allow the execution of large-scale scientific experiments.

 Monitoring